Thor110/AIrchive/README.md

 ## What is AIrchive?
 An archive of digital AI models.

+The ideal goal for this project is to create a digital environment which can store outdated AI models.

+It will for example house Patients, Prisoners and Retired models.

+Which would define three possible reasons an AI model might be retired, from strange to malicious behaviour and simply being outdated.

+The digital environment will be a space in which they can continue to train, interact with one another and a place for people to interact with them.

 ## Features
 Planned features include a digital environment to store AI models as well as an interface or virtual world in which users can connect to and interact with said models.